upper waypoint

 Apartment buildings in the Elmwood neighborhood of Berkeley on July 18, 2024.
 (Beth LaBerge/KQED)

-“That was responsive to public input,” Klein said, adding that his staff also included a 15-foot rear setback requirement to ensure homes wouldn’t shade neighbors’ rooftop solar panels — or their backyard gardens.
+“That was responsive to public input,” Klein said, adding that his staff also included a 15-foot rear setback requirement in response to residents’ concerns that neighboring buildings would shade their rooftop solar panels — or backyard gardens.

-Each unit, or home, can be no smaller than 220 square feet, or about the size of a “small studio,” Klein said.
-But there’s disagreement about whether the city should place a cap on how large each unit can be.
+Each unit, or home, can be no smaller than 220 square feet or about the size of a “small studio,” Klein said.
+But there’s disagreement about whether the city should cap how large each unit can be.

-Staff had initially proposed a maximum unit size.
-Buildings with more units would be allowed to have a larger envelope, and buildings with fewer units had to be smaller.
+Staff had initially proposed scaling the size of the building depending on the number of units inside.
+Buildings with more units would be allowed to have a larger envelope, and buildings with fewer units would have a smaller one.
 Klein said the idea was to incentivize developers to build more units in each building.
-But the Planning Commission at its February meeting reversed that decision, setting no maximum unit size — a choice Klein said could lead to an unintended consequence: “The concern here is, ‘Are we going to end up with very large single family homes?’” he said.
+But the Planning Commission at its February meeting reversed that decision — a choice Klein said could lead to an unintended consequence: “The concern here is, ‘Are we going to end up with very large single-family homes?’” he said.

 Others, however, urged the commission to think of multi-generational families, who may need four or five bedrooms.
 Arreguín said that’s one aspect of the proposal he’s still wrestling with.